lauslim12-old/database-systems/README.md

 # Database Systems (Car Dealership - Final Project)
 My final project for Database Systems class in my university.
-The database's topic is car dealership, and contains the ERD, Schema, sample SQL, and the final report.
+The database's topic is car dealership, and contains the ERD, Schema, and the sample SQL.

 # Architecture / Philosophies
 - Structured Query Language